deepomicslab/TCRclub/README.md

 2. ### Create Conda Environment
 * Clone the repository.
 * Create a conda environment with python3.8 or python3.9, for example `conda create -n <Environment Name> python=3.8`
 * Activate the conda environment you just created.
-Navigate to the TCRclub directory and execute [install.sh](./TCRclub/install.sh).
+Navigate to the TCRclub directory and execute [install.sh](./install.sh).
 3. ### Use Your Existing Environment
 You have the option to install the required Python packages manually in your existing environment.
-However, for successful execution of TCRclub, we recommend installing the following Python packages in sequential order along with their respective versions:
+However, for the successful execution of TCRclub, we recommend installing the following Python packages in sequential order along with their respective versions:

 * pyseat (version 0.0.1.4)
 * tensorflow (version 2.6.0~2.9.0)